blockchainsllc/in3-docs/docs/api-c.md

 ```
 returns: `int`

 #### in3_dispose

 ```c
 void in3_dispose(in3_t *a);
 ```

-frees the references of the client
+Frees the references of the client.

 arguments:
 ```eval_rst